DigitalMockingbird/Glossary/README.md

 - The entrypoint is exported to `App.js`, which serves as a container for the glossary and filter manipulation buttons.

-The redux state can be represented as the following:
+The redux state can be represented as the following object:

 ```javascript
 let initialState = {